Food is my life. I think about it whenever I’m not eating it or preparing it. My kids do, too. Their parting words at night? What’s for breakfast?

 Many of my early jobs, motherhood notwithstanding, have involved food: I was a clerk at a grocery store.
 I worked as a barista and later a waitress in an upscale restaurant and bakery.
 I worked in a university catering kitchen.
 Today I feed an army of six children and moonlight as a food writer.

 Food occupies a lot of my thoughts as well as a lot of my budget.
 I am a shopper.
 A grocery shopper.
 I love to go grocery shopping.
 And I tend to overbuy, especially when I see a sale or when my mind races toward future meals to prepare.

 You can imagine my chagrin five years ago when I realized that our finances were in dire straights and that overspending had caught up with and surpassed our income.
 We had to take desperate measures.
 One of those drastic actions was to cut our grocery spending.
 In the first month, we went from spending over $1000 on food to less than $400!

 Talk about your rice and beans diet!

 One of the ways that I saved so much money that month was that we ate from our pantry.
 I had stockpiled so much food that we were able to live off what we already had!
-Sure, I still bought fresh milk and other dairy products, probably bought fresh produce, too, but we were able to make do without buying more.
+Sure, I still bought fresh milk and other dairy products and probably bought fresh produce, too, but we were able to make do without buying more.